Welcome to the Lower Foundation Stage (Nursery)

 In Year 5, individually we are all special and unique but together we form a class family that has a positive and caring attitude towards each other and the rest of the school.

 To continue our high expectations, please help ensure your child completes and returns any homework they are given each week.
 Children are given homework to help them practice skills they've learnt in class.
-If there are any issues regarding homework or your child finds a particular piece of homework challenging, then please do not hesitate to come and speak to Mr Smith.
+If there are any issues regarding homework or your child finds a particular piece of homework challenging, then please do not hesitate to come and speak to Miss Grindle or Mrs Jackson.
 If your child does not finish a piece of work in school, they may be asked to complete it for homework.
 In order to help improve your child’s reading skills, increase their vocabulary and develop their comprehension skills, we also ask that you listen to your child read, ask them questions to ensure they have understood what they have read as well as sign their reading record book at least three times a week.
 The children have a times table sheet in their homework book, they need to practice their tables so that they know the answers quickly.

 Children should come to school each day with a water bottle and a bag to carry their reading book, any homework, letters and their PE kit to and from school in.
 Year 5 have P.E. lessons every Monday afternoon.